User826/Recipe/README.md

+Sure!
+Here’s an updated version of your README that includes instructions for setting up two terminals for your recipe sharing app:

+---

 # Recipe Sharing App

 This is a recipe sharing app built with the MERN stack (MongoDB, Express, React, Node.js).
 Users can sign up and submit recipes.
 Admins must approve user accounts before they are able to login and use the app.